Chapter 40:

 -----

 Below, the drone swarm buzzed around Zenobia.
 The larger drones ascended high, but the multitude of miniatures harassed in proximity.
 Spikes from her pedestal shot through a fraction.
 The injured drones fell to meet the crabs and gasping fish.
-More came to replace the ones lost, so Zenobia let them be and kept moving with the refinery in her sights
+More came, so Zenobia let them be and kept moving with the refinery in her sights

 Lilly’s silhouette nodded to Jorseph, “I’m going to try reasoning with her.”

-She descended with a trail of letters flowing back and forth from her book.
+She descended with a trail of letters flowing from her book.
 The inky silhouette twirled to Zenobia’s side.

 A bubble in the center of the water spout contained a dragon.
 Drones snapped pictures whenever the water allowed some visibility.
-Lilly guessed that it was Zenobia’s wielder, but felt his presence fading.
+Lilly guessed it was Zenobia’s wielder, but felt his presence fading.
 She flew behind Zenobia.
-The mop raised, but Lilly’s hand gripped the handle and pulled back to prevent its release.
+The mop raised, but Lilly’s hand gripped the handle and pulled back.

 A gentle embrace wrapped Zenobia, yet Lilly kept a firm hold of the handle, “Zenobia, what are you doing?
 Please tell me this wasn’t you.”